Klortho/DtdAnalyzer/README.md

   different!_

 * Unzip that file on your machine.
-Let's call the root directory of the unzipped package "**_DAZ_**", and assume you have an environment variable set to point to that.
-Alternatively, you could make sure you put that directory into your **_PATH_**.
+Let's call the root directory of the unzipped package "**_DAZ_**", and assume that you have an environment variable set to point to that.
+Alternatively, you could make sure you include that directory into your **_PATH_**.

 * Open a command/shell window, then try the following command (which analyzers the